 This feature allows the user to set the flow control for Console Redirection to prevent data loss caused by buffer overflow.
 Send a "Stop" signal to stop sending data when the receiving buffer is full.
 Send a "Start" signal to start sending data when the receiving buffer is empty.
 The options are None, Hardware RTS/CTS, and Software Xon/Xoff.

 Data Bits, Parity, Stop Bits

-The setting for each of these items is displayed.
+The status of these features is displayed.

 ►ACPI Settings

 Use this feature to configure Advanced Configuration and Power Interface (ACPI) power management settings for your system.

 ACPI Sleep State